Guardians vs. Twins Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Tanner Bibee's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Aaron Civale's player props with DraftKings Sportsbook.

 Byron Buxton Props